Galston, New South Wales: New Galston Shopping Village Complex

+The new Galston Shopping Village Complex is the new section of Galston Village and is located on the intersection of Galston Rd and Arcadia Rd.
+The new complex has a capacity of 11 stores and has three operational stores which are all located on the ground level.
+Following the numerous graffiti attacks on the carpark, the carpark has been repainted and is now closed 15 minutes after the last store closes.

 Transport

 Galston has limited public transport facilities; the main ways to get around the suburb are by walking, driving and cycling.
 The nearest train station to Galston is Hornsby Station which is an Opal card activated station.
 The future North West Rail Link will serve Galston, with the nearest station at Castle Hill providing high speed rail travel to the Sydney Central Business District.
 The major bus operator in Galston is Hills Bus which operates as public transport for the whole of the Hills District.
 During mornings and afternoons on school days, a lot of buses pass through Galston to serve for Galston High School's large catchment area and Galston Public School as well as traffic from other local schools.
 Adults are not however allowed to travel on most of these buses as they are school buses except for bus 637 and bus 638 which are public buses.